 Just as with other forms of property, museum property can be insured.
 Buildings, computers, and collection objects are all within the realm of museum insurance.
-Click any of the links below to learn more!

-This Insurance Handbook, by DeWitt Stern, is a generic model for the kind of information you might expect to receive from your insurance company.
+This insurance handbook, by DeWitt Stern, is a generic model for the kind of information you might expect to receive from your insurance company.

 The Smithsonian Museum Conservation Institute offers this page of advice on getting estimates for conservation, repair, insurance, and appraisal.